TOF mass spectrometry

 Here is a brief overview of various ion sources:

-- Electron ionization (EI, formerly known as „electron impact ionization“ and electron bombardment ionization) is the classic way of ionization in which energetic electrons interact with solid or gas-phase atoms or molecules.
-An electron gun shoots electrons specifically at the sample, from which ions are generated directly.
-By proper tuning of the electron gun properties, exactly one electron is released from the sample molecules or atoms.
-Thus, the ions produced in this way may have different masses, but are for the most part, of the same charge.
-EI imparts a large amount of energy to the sample resulting in extensive fragmentation.
-This hard ionization method is useful for the analysis of volatile, thermally stable, low-mass organic compounds.
+- Electron ionization (EI, formerly known as „electron impact ionization“ and electron bombardment ionization) is the classic type of ionization in which high-energy electrons interact with atoms or molecules in a solid or gaseous phase.
+An electron gun generates electrons using a hot cathode and shoots these electrons at the sample, from which ions are directly produced.
+The molecules to be ionized must first be vaporized by the application of thermal energy.
+The ions produced in this way can have different masses, but are mostly equally charged, although their excitation energy often far exceeds their ionization potential.
+EI transfers a large amount of oscillation energy to the sample, which leads to extensive fragmentation.
+This method of hard ionization is useful for analyzing volatile, thermally stable, low-mass organic compounds.

-- The MALDI-TOF (matrix-assisted laser-desorption-ionization) method is very common here.
+- The MALDI-TOF (matrix-assisted laser-desorption-ionization) method is very common in this regard.
 This uses laser light in conjunction with a chemical matrix to ionize the sample.
 The advantage of MALDI-TOF MS lies in the high throughput with which a wide variety of samples can be measured.
-The disadvantage here, however, is that the ionization efficiency varies depending on the type of analyte and is sometimes might decrease rapidly.
+The disadvantage here, however, is that the ionization efficiency varies depending on the type of analyte and is sometimes decreases rapidly.
 Plus the laser source can possibly be harmful to light-sensitive samples.

 - The milder ionization conditions of electro-spray ionization (ESI) offer the possibility of examining unstable and light-sensitive samples more gently.
 To do this, the sample is dissolved in a very volatile liquid (water, ethanol, methanol).
 This analyte solution is then pressed through very fine metal capillaries at very high pressure so that an aerosol is formed.
 The tip of the needle is biased with a positive high voltage.
 When leaving the needle, the droplets of the aerosol absorb hydrogen ions from the protic solution.
 The remaining solution evaporates and the ionized droplets are attracted to the negatively biased part of the measuring device and thus accelerated.